Deploying the Course

 6. If teaching in a blended format, integrate online coursework with your classroom work.
 Include classroom activities that lead into or follow up on the online coursework.

-7. If teaching online only, consider how you can prepare students in the BigBlueButton virtual classroom so they can be successful.
+7. If teaching online only, consider how you can prepare students in the BigBlueButton virtual classroom so they can participate successfully.

 8. Consider adding or developing new activities or resources to make the course more relevant to your students' needs.